Pakeezha/mpRecipes/README.md

 https://glacial-ridge-83182.herokuapp.com/login.html

 HW 8 requirments:
-The three scenarios which we fully implemented were user login/register when making an account or using an exising one, searching recipes online by inputting an ingredient, and lastly a tredning recipes page to see whats new.
+The three scenarios which we fully implemented were:
+1) user login/register when making an account or using an exising one.
+The user's firstname and unique token is printed in the javascript console
+2) searching recipes online by inputting an ingredient.
+3) lastly a tredning recipes page to see whats new.